multi-os-engine/multi-os-engine.github.io/_pages/start.md

 *   Enrollment in the Apple Developer Program (required for iOS device support)
 *   Remote SSH Access to a computer running macOS 10.11 that meets the prerequisites above

+### Remove earlier Multi-OS Engine releases

+* If you have an earlier Multi-OS Engine installed, you have to remove it first.
+[Just follow the instructions from the documentation]({{ site.data.links.docs }}/multi-os-engine/3_getting_started/1_installation/installation.html).

 ### Install Android Studio / IDEA Plugin

 ![image-center](/images/features/android-studio-install.png){: .align-center}